 - take prescription drugs

-The doctor might diagnose a pre-existing disorder or help you pinpoint what is causing the diarrhea.
+The doctor might diagnose a pre-existing disorder or help you pinpoint what is causing diarrhea.

-If the culprit is the edibles, the doctor can help determine which component is causing the distress and help you plan the best course of action long term.
+If the culprit is the edibles, can help determine which component is causing the distress and help you plan the best course of action long term.

 Frequently Asked Questions